maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom/target-dir.md

 ## Manifest Files

 `cargo-maelstrom` uses "manifest files" for non-tar layers.
-These are like tar file, but without the actual data contents.
+These are like tar files, but without the actual data contents.
 These files are stored in `maelstrom-manifests/` in the target directory.

 ## Client Log File